 Other standout individuals from the 2018 World Cup, Harry Maguire and Benjamin Pavard in particular, were made to wait a year for their big moves, but Monaco acted swiftly to sign Russian talisman Golovin from CSKA Moscow.

 The attacking midfielder was one of the hosts’ standout players as they upset the odds to reach the quarter-finals, knocking out Spain en route, before pushing eventual runners-up Croatia to penalties in the quarters.

-He’s since taken time to make an impact in the principality, but has gradually become a useful player – he averaged a goal or assist every 76 minutes as Niko Kovac’s Monaco pushed for the Ligue 1 title in 2020-21.
+He’s since taken time to make an impact in the principality, but has gradually become a useful player – he averaged a goal or assist every 76 minutes as Niko Kovac’s Monaco pushed for the Ligue 1 title back in 2020-21.